NickJongens/Intune-Printer-Deployment/README.md

 ## Detection

-The script detects whether the printer is successfully installed by checking if the Windows registry key for the printer name exists: (If Exists)
+The script detects whether the printer is successfully installed by checking if the Windows registry key for the printer name exists: (String Comparison/Equals)

 ```
 Registry